graphistry/graphistry-cli/docs/azure_marketplace.md

 ### 5. Docker

-Graphistry leverages `docker-compose` and the Azure image preconfigures the `nvidia` runtime for `docker`.
+Graphistry leverages `docker compose` and the Azure image preconfigures the `nvidia` runtime for `docker`.
 Note that Graphistry in Azure requires `sudo`.

 ```
 cd /var/graphistry
-docker-compose ps
+docker compose ps
 ```

 =>